karanahuja5598/My-University/README.md

 ## Description

-TODO: An English language description of what your application does, intended for a developer audience.
-Pretend this is the real `README.md` for your app that will show up on GitHub: what do you want people to know about it?
-What does it do?
-Why should they use it/check it out/hack on it?
-This should be approximately two paragraphs.
-Take a look at the description of your favorite software repository for inspiration.

 Students often have to reach out to many different sources to get information about their assignments, lecture notes, and instructor assignments.
 It can be hard keeping track of all of this information from multiple different sources.
 The goal of this app is to attempt to provide a single point of access